shlomo90/shlomo90.github.io/posts/ssl/cipher_suite.md

 `+` means combined in a single cipher string (logical AND operation).
 This example is already showed above.

 `!` means the cipher permanently deleted from the cipher list.
 Even though you explicitly use the cipher string already marked `!`, It's not taken.

 `-` means the cipher are deleted from the list, but different to `!` it's not permanently deleted.
 The ciphers marked `-` can be add again by later options.

 `+` means the cipher are moved to **the end of the list**.
 It seems like *cipher list* has the priority.

+## Cipher Strings

+Below the list is permitted cipher string.

-_ALL_ : all ciphers suites except the eNULL ciphers which must be explicitly enabled.
+`ALL` : all ciphers suites except the eNULL ciphers which must be explicitly enabled.

-_HIGH_ : "high" encryption cipher suites.
+`HIGH` : "high" encryption cipher suites.
 This currently means those with key lengths larger than 128

-_MEDIUM_ : cipher suites currently thoes using 128 bit encryption
+`MEDIUM` : cipher suites currently thoes using 128 bit encryption

-_LOW_ : cipher suites currently thoes using 64 or 56 bit but EXCLUDING export cipher
+`LOW` : cipher suites currently thoes using 64 or 56 bit but EXCLUDING export cipher

-_RSA_ : cipher suites using RSA key exchange
+`RSA` : cipher suites using RSA key exchange

 ---